joost-morsink/FF-admin-module/wiki/conversion_day.md

 Users may follow the [out process checklist](./guides/out_process)

-### Exit
+### Exit Calculation

-The exit step uses the [Calculator](./calculator) for calculating two specific values:
+The exit step uses the [Calculator](./calculator) to determine:

-* The exit amount that should be withdrawn based on the profit since the last exit and the [reinvestment fraction](./option_fractions).
-This value **could** be negative.
+- The exit amount to withdraw, based on profit since the last exit and the [reinvestment fraction](./option_fractions).
+This value may be negative.
-* The amount that should be withdrawn based on the [bad year fraction](./option_fractions#bad-year-fraction) and the amount of time since the last exit.
-This value is **always** positive.
+- The amount to withdraw based on the [bad year fraction](./option_fractions#bad-year-fraction) and elapsed time since the last exit.
+This value is always positive.

-The exit amount should be the largest of these two, always resulting in a positive amount.
+The final exit amount is the greater of these two, ensuring a positive withdrawal.

-## The transfer process
+## Transfer Process

-The transfer process uses the [CONV_TRANSFER](./events/CONV_TRANSFER) event to administer exactly how much funds have been transferred to each [charity](./charity).
+The transfer process uses the [CONV_TRANSFER](./events/CONV_TRANSFER) event to record the exact funds transferred to each [charity](./charity).
-This transfer process implements the [payout capability](./payout).
+This process implements the [payout capability](./payout).